1 9 7 7 – 1 9 7 8 (USA)

 35 x 30 minute episodes

-Phil Fish was the dilapidated detective from Barney's New York watch house.
-Now retired from the NYPD, Fish and his wife Bernice decided to move out of their New York apartment and into a run-down house, in order to become foster parents to five racially mixed street kids for the "Persons In Need Of Supervision" (P.I.N.S) agency.
+Phil Fish (Abe Vigoda) was the dilapidated detective from Barney’s New York watch-house.
+Now retired from the NYPD, Fish and his wife Bernice (Florence Stanley) decided to move out of their New York apartment and into a run-down house, in order to become foster parents to five racially mixed street kids for the “Persons In Need Of Supervision” (P.I.N.S) agency.

-Loomis was the preteen hipster who befriended the dead cat in Fish's basement; Mike was the oldest - charming but streetwise; Victor was the blustery tough guy; Jilly the angelic con artist, and Diane the young TV addict.
+Loomis (Todd Bridges) was the preteen hipster who befriended the dead cat in Fish’s basement; Mike (Lenny Bari) was the oldest – charming but streetwise; Victor (John Cassisi) was the blustery tough guy; Jilly (Denise Miller) the angelic con artist, and Diane (Sarah Natoli) the young TV addict.

-Psychologist Charlie Harrison tried to help, but didn't.
-Fish and the non-stop talker, Bernice, had to deal with everything.
+Psychologist Charlie Harrison (Barry Gordon) tried to help but didn’t really and Fish and the non-stop talker, Bernice, had to deal with everything.

 ABC had attempted to float a Phil Fish spin-off two years before this series began, airing a pilot titled Fish And Bernice on 4 December 1975 which co-starred Doris Belack as his wife, Bernice, and Emily Levine as their daughter Beverley.
 This idea was not developed further.